Inspect network activity in Microsoft Edge DevTools

 main.cssrow in the Network Log.
 The red text means that the resource was blocked.

-Uncheck the Enable request blocking checkbox.
+Deselect the Enable request blocking checkbox.

 Congratulations, you have completed the tutorial.
 You now know how to use the Network panel in the Microsoft Edge DevTools!

-Check out the Network Reference to discover more DevTools features related to inspecting network activity.
+Navigate to the Network Reference to discover more DevTools features related to inspecting network activity.

 Portions of this page are modifications based on work created and shared by Google and used according to terms described in the Creative Commons Attribution 4.0 International License.